Defending Jacksonville Juveniles Charged with Criminal Offenses

 Call us when your child or teen is facing juvenile or criminal charges

 Parents take their children’s safety and well-being seriously.
 So do we.
-At Robert Shafer & Associates, P.A., we help Florida families with kids facing juvenile delinquency proceedings or criminal charges.
+At Shafer Law, P.A., we help Florida families with kids facing juvenile delinquency proceedings or criminal charges.
 Our attorneys have an understanding of the juvenile system and experience defending against all types of criminal charges.
 For a free consultation at our Jacksonville office, call us at 904-450-5872 or contact us online.